-In the first stanza of this poem the speaker begins by describing how he is lying in an “open glade.”
-This is a reference to a wide open space in a forest.
+In the first stanza of ‘Lines Written in Kensington Gardens’ the speaker begins by describing how he is lying in an “open glade.”
+This is a reference to a wide-open space in a forest.
 The space is in a ring of trees.
 Their “boughs” or large branches are on either side of him.

 Then farther away, at the end of the glade, are “black-crown’d, red-boded pine-trees.”
 They have a special significance for the speaker, or at least they stand out against the other trees that surround him.
 They are in a position that stays his eye.
 It wants to stop on these particular trees.
 The speaker feels protected in this area and at peace.